 After receiving the DSRK and the EMSKname, the local ER server computes the DS-rRK and the DS-rIK from the DSRK as defined in Sections 4.1 and 4.3 below.
 After receiving the domain name, the peer also derives the DSRK, the DS-rRK, and the DS-rIK.
-These keys are referred to by a keyName-NAI formed as follows: the username part of the NAI is the EMSKname, the realm portion of the NAI is the domain name.
+These keys are referred to by a keyName-NAI formed as follows: the username part of the NAI is the EMSKname, and the realm portion of the NAI is the domain name.
 Both parties also maintain a sequence number (initialized to zero) corresponding to the specific keyName-NAI.

-Subsequently, when the peer attaches to an authenticator within the local domain, it may perform an ERP exchange with the local ER server to obtain an rMSK for the new authenticator.
+If the peer subsequently attaches to an authenticator within the local domain, it may perform an ERP exchange with the local ER server to obtain an rMSK for the new authenticator.
+ERP with the local ER server is similar to the ERP exchange illustrated in Figure 1.